-As of December 31, 2006, included oil and gas exploration and producing fields to be disposed by sale, which had been valued at the lower of their carrying amount and fair value less cost to sell.
-In April, 2007, The Company decided to suspend the process of selling those assets and incorporate their book value as fixed assets under depreciation since January 1, 2007, process which had no significant effect in net income.
+As of December 31, 2006, included oil and gas exploration and producing fields classified as to be disposed by sale, which had been valued at the lower of their carrying amount and fair value less cost to sell.
+In April, 2007, the Company decided to suspend the selling process of those assets and disclosed their book value again as fixed assets held for use.